nilomr/pykanto/README.md

 ***

 This repository contains code to segment, label and analyse the songs of great tits (*Parus major*) recorded in Wytham Woods, Oxford, 2020- .

 #### Table of contents
   - [Installation](#installation)
   - [Project Organisation](#project-organisation)
   - [Acknowledgements](#acknowledgements)

+## ToDo
+- [ ] create data for interactive app using custom grouping factor (default: ID), or at least explain how to use something other than individual ID as grouping factor.

 ## Installation